t3rm1n4l/std-stream-dump/README.md

-std-stream-capture
+std-stream-dump
 ==================

-A standalone tool for capturing stdin and stdout streams
+A standalone tool for capturing stdin, stdout, stderr and arguments

 ### Usage
     $ make